legonate/legonate/README.md

 # About me

-I am a Computer Science student at SUNY Brockport.
+I am currently pursuing a bachelor's degree in computer science at SUNY Brockport.